juanlao7/protopipe_web/neural_network_cards/layer_Conv3D.md

 * **Kernel initializer** --- [NeuralNetworkInitializer](types/NeuralNetworkInitializer)

   Initializer for the kernel weights matrix.
+If not specified, then [Glorot uniform initializer](neural_network_cards/initializer_GlorotUniform) is used.

 * **Bias initializer** --- [NeuralNetworkInitializer](types/NeuralNetworkInitializer)

   Initializer for the bias vector.
+If not specified, then [Zeros initializer](neural_network_cards/initializer_Zeros) is used.

 * **Kernel regularizer** --- [NeuralNetworkRegularizer](types/NeuralNetworkRegularizer)